apache/flink/docs/apis/streaming/index.md

 When dealing with event time, transformations need to avoid indefinite wait times for events to arrive. *Watermarks* provide the mechanism to control the event time-processing time skew.
 Watermarks are emitted by the sources.
-A watermark with a certain timestamp denotes the knowledge that no event with timestamp lower than the timestamp of the watermark will ever arrive.
+A watermark with a certain timestamp denotes the knowledge that no event with timestamp lower or equal to the timestamp of the watermark will ever arrive.

 You can specify the semantics of time in a Flink DataStream program using `StreamExecutionEnviroment`, as